1917 Minsk City Duma election: List 9 – Kadets

 Dr. S.V.
 Balkovets, who had been elected as head of the Kadet Party Minsk Committee in May 1917, headed the Kadet faction in the new city duma.
 Another of the three Kadets in the new city duma was Uladzimir Samoila, well-known publicist.

 List 12 – Bloc of National Socialist Parties

-Various nationality-oriented socialist parties united around the list of the Bloc of National Socialist Parties – the Belorussian Socialist Gromada, the Belarusian Socialist People's Party, Ukrainian Social Democratic Labour Party, Ukrainian Socialist-Revolutionary Party, Jewish Social Democratic Labour Party (Poalei Zion), the United Jewish Socialist Workers Party (Fareynikte) and the Lithuanian Socialist People's Party.
+Various nationality-oriented socialist parties united around the list of the Bloc of National Socialist Parties – the Belarusian Socialist Assembly, the Belarusian Socialist People's Party, Ukrainian Social Democratic Labour Party, Ukrainian Socialist-Revolutionary Party, Jewish Social Democratic Labour Party (Poalei Zion), the United Jewish Socialist Workers Party (Fareynikte) and the Lithuanian Socialist People's Party.